Dekadisk/dekadisk.github.io/_tabs/about.md

 order: 4
 ---

-Hi there.
-I'm a software engineer and video game developer, and use this website as a portfolio.
-If you've been sent here by clicking on one of my resume's link, please use the provided email or phone number to contact me.
+Hello!
+I'm a software engineer and video game developer, and I use this website as a portfolio.
+If you've landed here by clicking on a link from my resume, kindly reach out to me using the provided email or phone number.